rohinirt/Python_Projects/README.md

-This repository contains 5 Pyhton projects and 5 SQL projects with the dataset used
+This repository contains 5 Python projects and 5 SQL projects with the dataset used